inariksit/inariksit.github.io/_posts/2018-09-22-grammar-blowup.markdown

 (Again for those comfortable with PGF, look for `labels` in [here](/gf/2018/06/13/pmcfg.html#concr-cats).)

 Both of these things can make a grammar blow up, and reducing either can make it decent again.
+Especially the amount of concrete categories can be very sneaky; you wouldn't expect that adding just a tiny Boolean to some insignificant category would cause a blowup, but it just might.
+Did you ever wonder why French is so much slower than Spanish, even though they use the same functor?
+It's because French participles agree in gender and number<sup>[1](#belgium-reform)</sup><a name="fn-1">,</a> and Spanish don't---a difference of two 2-valued parameters cause a major difference in compile time.

-Example of amount: back in like 2011 I tried to add a vowel harmony parameter to a few categories in Finnish, and the grammar just stopped compiling.
-Example of size: in the same Finnish grammar, Aarne replaced the inflection tables of nouns and verbs with just the minimum number of different stems, and that sped up the grammar a lot, with vowel harmony and all.
+Here's another anecdote: back in 2011 or so, I tried to add a 2-valued vowel harmony parameter to a few categories in Finnish, and the grammar just stopped compiling.
+Later, Aarne reduced the *size* of nouns and verbs, by replacing the inflection tables of nouns and verbs with just the minimum number of different stems (the method known as [glu `&+` ing morph `&+` eme `&+` s](#iii-reducing-the-size-of-concrete-categories)).
+That sped up the grammar a lot, with vowel harmony and all!

 So, a problem that comes from adding one parameter can be solved by shaving off from somewhere else, either by getting rid of some other parameter, or making the inflection tables smaller (in the changed category, or elsewhere).
-You can get some ideas of the numbers when you compile your GF grammar with the setting `-v=3`<sup>[1](#verbosity)</sup>.<a name="fn-1"></a> The bad news is that a lot of categories are deeply interconnected, so it's not always straightforward where to start.
-The good news is that if you just find a place where it's [*feasible*](https://en.wikipedia.org/wiki/Streetlight_effect), it's often actually helpful.
+You can get some ideas of the numbers when you compile your GF grammar with the setting `-v=3`<sup>[2](#verbosity)</sup>.<a name="fn-2"></a> The bad news is that a lot of categories are deeply interconnected, so you really might have no clue where to start.
+The good news is that if you just start from where it seems [*feasible*](https://en.wikipedia.org/wiki/Streetlight_effect), it's often actually helpful.